-- Capital costs for the Stage 2 upgrade expansions were estimated on a factored basis to replicate the current plant area and utilise common or expended elements within the Stage 1 plant area where appropriate to do so. - Ore mining and feed preparation costs are informed by tendered fixed and variable schedule of rates with an experienced mineral sand mining contractors.
-Ore mining and feed preparation costs include all ore mining, feed preparation and pumping of ore to the processing plant. - The cost for land clearing, waste mining, tailings storage and other ancillary activities were estimated by Entech on a 30 June 2019 cost basis on the following information and assumptions: - Local base salary labour rates that are representative of typical labour costs within the region. - Labour on-costs include allowances for superannuation, payroll tax, workers compensation insurance premiums and recruitment and relocation costs and are representative of similar operations in the same region of Western Australia; - Net diesel fuel cost of A\$0.90 per litre after allowing for rebate; - Equipment productivities calculated by Entech in consultation with industry experts and mining contractors; - Mining costs estimated by Entech in consultation with industry experts, equipment suppliers and mining contractors; and - Equipment ownership and operating costs as provided by equipment suppliers in consultation with Entech. - Central to the development of the Processing Plant Operating Costs are Mechanical Equipment lists (to assess power demand), manning schedules (to assess operating labour), mobile equipment and duty schedules (to assess fuel demand) and supporting calculations for all other consumables (such as reagents, flocculants etc.). - Power and LNG prices are informed on executed or tendered and negotiated final agreements and evaluated by Sheffield and third party consultants. - General and administration operating costs were built up on a first principles basis from manning schedules, labour work rosters (DIDO), quotations for the supply and operation of on-site village facilities, light vehicle and mobile equipment requirements and associated leasing and running costs and other administration-related fixed costs such as communications, IT, consultants, recruitment, annual tenement costs and the like. - All cost estimates have been prepared on Australian Dollar basis
+- Capital costs for the Stage 2 upgrade expansions were estimated on a factored basis to replicate the current plant area and utilise common or expended elements within the Stage 1 plant area where appropriate to do so. - Ore mining and feed preparation costs are informed by tendered fixed and variable schedule of rates with an experienced mineral sand mining contractor.
+Ore mining and feed preparation costs include all ore mining, feed preparation and pumping of ore to the processing plant. - The cost for land clearing, waste mining, tailings storage and other ancillary activities were estimated by Entech with plant rates updated in March 2021, tyres in May 2021 and labour rates in September 2021 cost basis on the following information and assumptions: - Local base salary labour rates that are representative of typical labour costs within the region. - Labour on-costs include allowances for superannuation, payroll tax, workers compensation insurance premiums and recruitmentand relocation costs and are representative of similar operations in the same region of Western Australia; - Net diesel fuel cost of A\$0.95 per litre after allowing for rebate; - Equipment productivities calculated by Entech in consultation with industry experts and mining contractors; - Mining costs estimated by Entech in consultation with industry experts, equipment suppliers and mining contractors; and - Equipment ownership and operating costs as provided by equipment suppliers in consultation with Entech. - Central to the development of the Processing Plant operating costs are Mechanical Equipment lists (to assess power demand), manning schedules (to assess operating labour), mobile equipment and duty schedules (to assess fuel demand) and supporting calculations for all otherconsumables (such as reagents, flocculants etc.). - Power and LNG prices are informed on tendered and negotiated agreements and evaluated by Thunderbird Operations Pty Ltd and third party consultants. - General and administration operating costs were built up on a first principles basis from manning schedules, labour work rosters (DIDO), quotations for the supply and operation of on-site village facilities, light vehicle and mobile equipment requirements and associated leasing and running costs and other administration-related fixed costs such as communications, IT, consultants, recruitment, annual tenement costs andthe like. - All cost estimates have been prepared on Australian Dollar basis